statsonice/statsonice-blog/README.md

 Issues And Development
 ----------------------
-All issue tickets will be handled on the main statsonice blog
+All issue tickets will be handled on the main statsonice repository